Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Going from zero word recognition to being able to read first sentences will be by far the biggest step for any child learning to read.
 So with this step it’s critical to make sure you set the right foundation.
 After that, you’ll be able to let your child’s interests guide you.
 But for starting out right now, just get a beginner book and follow the steps below.

-My recommendations for absolute hands-down best first books to get started out reading are:
+My recommendations for absolute hands-down best first books to learn to read:

-I’ve included some info on these at the end of this article.
-Both of my children learned to read on the above series (one preferred one series, the other child the other).
+Both of my children learned to read on the above series, they each preferred one series.
 If you want to pick something else, by all means do so – just make sure that it has all the things that children need in their very first readers: